seandstewart/bardly/pending/roman/titus-andronicus/uncut.md

 Sirrah, come hither: make no more ado,
 But give your pigeons to the emperor:
 By me thou shalt have justice at his hands.
-Hold, hold; meanwhile here’s money for thy charges.
+Hold, hold; meanwhile here's money for thy charges.
 Give me pen and ink.
 Sirrah, can you with a grace
 deliver a supplication?